- The Denis Rankin Round is to be completed on foot within a 24 hr period.

 Before attempting the Rankin Round

-Prepare well – this is a demanding high mountain challenge on rough and remote terrain, with a total distance around 90km (56 miles) and over 6500m (20,000 ft) of ascent.
+Prepare well – this is a demanding high mountain challenge on rough and remote terrain, with a total distance of around 90km (56 miles) and over 6500m (20,000 ft) of ascent.

 Be ready to deal with injuries, exhaustion or poor weather conditions.
 (Mobile phone reception is patchy along the route.)